dplanitzer/Serena/Commands/sh/README.md

 Deletes the directory or file indicated by the provided path.
 A directory has to be empty to be deletable.

+#### ECHO str1 str2 ...

+Prints the given strings followed by a newline to standard out.

 #### LIST [path]

 List the contents of the directory indicated by the provided path.
 Lists the contents of the current working directory if no path is provided.